cnasc/atreus-build/README.md

     him to cut me a length with width of a 1/2 inch.
 It went on nicely and holds well so far.
 I didn't do any special preparation to the edges, so I was a bit concerned about how well it would stick.

+    *Update, September 25, 2017*: The binding has come off.
+It started peeling off the top right corner a while ago, but always stuck back on.
+However, this morning at work the flap just wouldn't stay put.
+I peeled it off.
+It was actually stuck on quite well to most of the keyboard, so this seems to have been a surface prep issue.
+My guess is there's some wax on that edge.

+    I may use this binding tape again on a future build with no wax (currently in progress).
+Stay tuned for those results.

 2. Keycaps